VES End-To-End Encrypted Cloud Repository

 Master Vaults

 There’s a single Master Vault associated with each VES user account.
 A Master Vault consists of a Primary Vault and an optional Shadow Vault.
-The Primary Vault is locked by the owner’s Primary VESkey.
-The main purpose of the Primary Vault is to store the App VESkeys to all the owner’s App Vaults, and the recovery tokens needed to provide VESrecovery assistance to the owner’s friends.

 All items deposited into the Primary Vault are mirrored in the owner’s Shadow Vault, which will be used if and when the owner loses their Primary VESkey and initiates VESrecovery.